General Game Lands Regulations

 - Stones Creek Game Land

 - Suggs Mill Pond

 - Thurmond Chatham

 See current game land maps at ncwildlife.org for details and disabled access locations.

-Currently there is a waterfowl blind for the disabled on the Spring Creek Impoundment of Goose Creek Game Land and on the Beaver Dam Impoundment of Butner-Falls of Neuse Game Land.
+Currently there is a Disabled Sportsman Waterfowl blind on Gull Rock Game Land open to first come users on waterfowl hunt days.
+There are waterfowl blinds for the disabled on the Spring Creek Impoundment of Goose Creek Game Land, on the Catfish Lake Impoundment of Croatan Game Land, and on the Beaver Dam Impoundment of Butner-Falls of Neuse Game Land.
 A disabled access permit is required.
 On permitted days on Spring Creek and on the Beaver Dam Impoundment, users must apply through the Permit Hunting Opportunities Program.

 Disabled Sportsman Permit Hunt Program

 All of the hunts the Commission offers to the disabled sportsman require permits.
 Information about qualifications required for these hunts and available disabled blinds can be found at ncwildlife.org/PermitHunt.

 Reminders for Game Land Use

 - Maintain awareness of game land boundaries to avoid entering private property.